alljoyn/location/interfaces/org.alljoyn.locationservices/Geofence-v1.md

 An application can query the service using a GeofenceFilter and recieve zero or more entities that match the filter.
 Alternativly an application can subscribe to the geofence service using a filter.
 The service will return a GeofenceTracker object.
-The service will signal the application using the GeofenceTracker object when the presence of an entity that matches the filter changes.
+The service will signal the application using the GeofenceTracker object when the entity that matches the filter enters or leaves the geofence.